hazemembaby/Scripts/Public Folders/ValidateEXOMePf/ValidateEXOMePf.md

 ## Output

 The script will generate the public folder validation checks failures & proposed Fixes results on screen and will generate same results on ValidateMePfREPORT.txt file as well.
-There are other files generated for either script logging purposes or sometimes for logs to be shared with Microsoft personnel in case issues encountered requires microsoft support team intervention.
+There are other files generated for either script logging purposes.

 File Name|Content|Use
 -|-|-